-The application site relates to one - bedroom first floor flat, fronting Torphichen Street.
-Access is gained through a shared entrance hallway.
+The application site relates to one - bedroom studio second floor flat, fronting Torphichen street and Torphichen Place.Access is gained through a shared entrance hallway.
 The building comprises eleven other flats - the remaining flats currently have applications pending consideration for change of use from residential to short term lets (STL).
 The flat is situated within a B listed building (44923), statutorily listed on 14/12/1970.
 An early-mid 19th century classical pavilion.